bvillasen/blog/astro/_posts/2019-07-16-zeldovich_issue.md

 Also the **Z** and **Y** components of the velocity are non-zero!

-The first suspect is the Gravitational Source, I will output and plot the potential, but it seems like for every line with an excess Y or Z there is another line with the same excess in the other direction, this seems like a fluxes problem.
+The first suspect is the Gravitational Source, I will output and plot the potential, but it seems like for every line with an excess Y or Z velocity there is another line with the same excess in the other direction, this seems like a fluxes problem.